ads0094/NSW-Electricity-demand-forecasting/README.md

 1. How does NSW demand vary by time of day, weekday, season, and year?
 2. How strongly do temperature and extreme-weather conditions affect demand?
-3. How do public holidays and daylight saving alter the normal demand profile?
+3. How do public holidays and daylight saving change the normal demand profile?
 4. Which forecasting approach performs best on unseen future periods?
 5. When and why does the selected model make its largest errors?